Canada Breaches of Court Orders Lawyer

 - Failure to Comply with Promise to Appear Notice

 If you disobey or break the terms and conditions of a court order, the court can have you charged with a breach of court order offence.
 This is a separate charge from any other currently pending charges.
-In the event you violate a court order, it is in your best interest to have breaches of court orders lawyer in Calgary, Paul Gracia, represent you against the new charges.
+In the event you violate a court order, it is in your best interest to have breaches of court orders lawyer in Canada, Gracia, represent you against the new charges.

 Most court orders consist of specific conditions within the actual order, such as:

 - Report: Must report to a person, as directed by the court, like a bail supervisor or probation office.

 - Reside: Must maintain residence at a specified address or location and could be require to obtain court permission to move to a new residence.

 - No Contact: Cannot be in contact with named persons, either directly or indirectly.

 - No Go: Must not be within specified geographical locations or within so many metres of a person, workplace, or residence.

 - Curfew: Must be at home between specific hours or cannot leave home without permission from the court.

 - Counseling: Must attend court required counseling sessions.